dthaler/iftype-reg/draft-thaler-iftype-reg.md

 3. {{yang-tunnel-type}}: This is an alternate format of the
     {{tunnelType-registry}} registry.

+In addition {{IANAifType-MIB}} is to be updated as follows:

+OLD: Requests for new values should be made to IANA via email (iana@iana.org).

+NEW: Interface types must not be directly added to the IANAifType-MIB MIB module.
+They must instead be added to the "ifType definitions" registry at
+{{ifType-registry}}.

+(Note that {{yang-if-type}} was previously updated with this language.)

 # Security Considerations

 Since this document does not introduce any technology or protocol, there are no security issues to be considered for this document itself.

+For security considerations related to MIB and YANG modules that expose these values, see Section 9 of {{RFC2863}}, Section 6 of {{RFC4087}}, and Section 3 of {{?I-D.ietf-softwire-iftunnel}}.

 --- back